elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Add PrometheusRule to alert for dropped packets to/from workloads.
 - Add Gatekeeper PSPs for ingress-nginx and monitoring namespaces.
+- Add Gatekeeper PSPs for Fluentd and OpenSearch

 ### Fixed